|

 SWCPC 409

-University, wake of Senator William H. Bledsoe, street scenes
+University, wake of Senator William H. Bledsoe, and street scenes.

-Cleburne, Texas and died in 1936.
-He set up his law practice in Lubbock, Texas and
+in 1869 in Cleburne, Texas and died in 1936.
+He set up his law practice in

 Bob Wills and His Texas Playboys